 For the bookcases, I kept things mostly the same with a few minor changes.

 First, I swapped out some of the brighter teal and green books for brown and orange books.
 In some cases, I just turned the books around so you couldn’t see the spines.
-(If you want to see what this looked like before, check out this post HERE.)
 I’m not referencing these particular books a lot, so in this case, I’m more concerned with esthetics over functionality.

 From there I added in a few small pumpkins, a large bowl of pinecones/potpourri, and some more amber bottles.